Bremdfam/win-twitch.tv-giveaways-bot/README.md

 ```
 ---
 ### Bot Behavioral Warnings
-1. Any time your username is mentioned when not on cooldown a message will be sent if automaticallySendWinMessage is true.
-Be sure to toggle that off if you plan to talk in chat so people can @ you without triggering the bot message.
+1. Any time your username is mentioned when not on cooldown, a message will be sent if automaticallySendWinMessage is true.
+Toggle that off if you plan to talk in chat so people can @ you without triggering bot messages.

 2. I do not know Twitch TOS but I imagine this breaks a rule somewhere and could get you banned `¯\_(ツ)_/¯`.
 Use at your own risk.